kirainmoe/tongfang-macos/README-en.md

 - DGPU (GTX1060 is not available because Optium is not supported by macOS, and we currently have no Nvidia WebDriver that supports Mojave)
 - WLAN (Intel Wireless AC9462 is not available)
-- HDMI/MiniDP (HDMI/MiniDP is linked to DGPU, so that it won't work)
+- HDMI/MiniDP (HDMI/MiniDP is linked to DGPU, so it won't work)

 # FAQ